How do I know my financial advisor is doing the right thing?

 Mistake #4: Not harvesting losses

-In the case of a portfolio loss, perhaps the most effective way to provide an offsetting economic benefit is through daily tax-loss harvesting (see How To Protect Your Portfolio: Tax-Loss Harvesting and Direct Indexing).
+In the case of a portfolio loss, perhaps the most effective way to provide an offsetting economic benefit is through daily tax-loss harvesting (see How To Protect Your Portfolio: Tax-Loss Harvesting and Stock-level Tax-Loss Harvesting).
 Selling index funds that have traded to a loss and replacing them with the same amount of new index funds that track highly correlated indexes allows you to maintain the risk and return characteristics of your portfolio while realizing a loss that can be applied to up to $3,000 of ordinary income each year and an unlimited amount of capital gains.
 Your losses can even be carried forward indefinitely.

 Unlike “selling your losers” in an attempt to avoid what may be perceived as a bad asset class, tax-loss harvesting maintains your allocation to each asset class consistent with your overall asset allocation and rebalancing goals.